False vacuum decay rates, more precisely

-The correction to the classical bounce $\Delta\varphi_b(r)$ is shown Fig.~\ref{fig:BounceCorrection}.
+Following Step 5, we obtain the correction to the classical bounce $\Delta\varphi_b(r)$ as shown Fig.~\ref{fig:BounceCorrection}.
 The profile of $\Delta\varphi_b(r)$ is negligible compared with $\varphi_b^{(0)}(r)$.
-However, the additional correction to the decay rate is obtained as $B^{(2)}=-16.42$, which is $53.4\%$ of $B^{(1)}$.
-The correction $\Delta\varphi(r)$ to the classical bounce is maximal around $rm\simeq 3.5$, which also corresponds to roughly the steepest part of the bubble wall profile.
+However, the additional correction to the decay rate is obtained as $B^{(2)}=-16.42$ (Step 6), which is $53.4\%$ of $B^{(1)}$.
+The correction $\Delta\varphi_b(r)$ to the classical bounce is maximal around $rm\simeq 3.5$, which also corresponds to roughly the steepest part of the bubble wall profile.
 This indicates that these higher-order corrections receive large contributions from the gradients of the bubble wall.
 This observation is consistent with that made in Ref.~\cite{Ai:2018guc} for thin-wall bubbles.